hardian-health-code/full-stack-dev-2024/task_description.md

 # Provide below any assumptions or decisions you made while implementing the task.
-# Assumptions and Decisions for Device Search Task

 ## 1. Database Structure & Integrity
 - **Assumption**:
   - The data in the `fda_data` and `eudamed_data` tables might not be clean and can contain case inconsistencies, duplicates, and missing values.